-- Then the student will give her/his talk, which is usually liberally interrupted by the Thesis Committee with questions, suggestions, or information relevant to the talk.
+- The student will give a talk, which is usually liberally interrupted by the Thesis Committee with questions, suggestions, or information relevant to the talk.

-- When the student is finished with the talk and discussion has completed, s/he will leave the room for a few minutes to allow the committee to come to a consensus as to recommendations of how to proceed and to consult the advisor on his/her assessment of the student.
+- After the discussion is completed, the student will leave the room for a few minutes to allow the committee to come to a consensus as to recommendations of how to proceed.

 - When the student returns, the Thesis Committee will communicate their conclusions to the student and discuss their response.